 - Tips for the driver: at your discretion

-To save you some researching, we examined the three top-rated companies on tripadvisor and walked around Uyuni to get price quotes and itineraries from all of them.
-Each of the tour routes went to all the same highlights, with only minor differences.
-Here are the prices that we found in April 2017, per person:
+To save you some researching, we examined the three top-rated Uyuni salt flats tour companies on tripadvisor and spent a day walking around Uyuni to get price quotes and itineraries from all of them.
+The route and itinerary reviewed by each of the Bolivia salt flat tour companies went to all the same highlights, with only some very minor differences.

-- Salty Desert Aventours price: 700 BOB (~$100 USD)
+- Salty Desert Aventours price: 700 BOB (~$101 USD)

 - Andes Salt Express price: 800 BOB (~$116 USD)

 - Quechua Connection price: 1,250 BOB (~$181 USD)

 Update 2018: Reports from other travelers going to the Bolivia Salts Flats in 2018 have indicated prices are the same.

 Quechua Connection has a significantly higher price, so we asked them what makes it worth it.
 They claim that they use newer vehicles, provide better meals, a guaranteed-English speaking guide, 20-minutes of mountain biking around the salt flats, private hotels, and “little extras.”
 For us, it didn’t seem worth the added expense.
 But Quechua Connection does receive rave reviews, so you may want to consider the splurge if you’re looking for a more premium experience and an English-speaking guide.